navigation bar

 Hazards to navigation

-For the most part, everything about Tonto Creek is a hazard to boats and boaters.
-It begins rather tamely on modest Class I to II rapids, then gets progressively more technical and difficult as it approaches the box canyon a few miles above Roosevelt Lake.
-Hazards may include, but not be limited to, barbed wire fences strung across the creek, dead-fall strainers in the channel, live tree strainers overhanging the creek along its banks, boulder garden rapids dropping into keeper holes, ample opportunities for pinning and wrapping, narrow slot drops of 8-10 feet, or more, rattlesnakes and copperheads hiding in the rocks alongside the creek, and very difficult access for emergency personnel in the event of an accident.
+For the most part, everything about Tonto Creek though Hell's Gate Canyon is a hazard to boats and boaters.
+It begins rather tamely on modest Class I to II rapids, then gets progressively more technical and difficult as it approaches the box canyon, but then beomes a little tamer as it approaches Roosevelt Lake.
+Hazards may include, but not be limited to, barbed wire fences strung across the creek, dead-fall strainers in the channel, live tree strainers overhanging the creek along its banks, boulder garden rapids dropping into keeper holes, ample opportunities for pinning and wrapping, narrow slot drops of 8-10 feet, or more, rattlesnakes and copperheads hiding in the rocks alongside the creek, and very difficult access for emergency personnel, even by helicopter, in the event of an accident.

 River Access Points